 Sea Area A1

-Sea Area A1 spans within VHF radio range, typically 20-30 nautical miles from the coast.
-Ships here need a VHF radio for sending and receiving Digital Selective Calling (DSC) alerts.
-They also require a NAVTEX receiver for maritime safety information.
+Sea Area A1 covers the region within VHF radio range, generally 20-30 nautical miles from the shore.
+Vessels in this area must have a VHF radio to transmit and receive Digital Selective Calling (DSC) alerts.
+Additionally, they need a NAVTEX receiver for maritime safety information.

 Sea Area A2